ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 `With the combination of namespacing and cgroups, we’re able to spawn a separate process hierarchy with a limited view of system resources, and we can constrain how much access this process hierarchy has to the resources that it can see.` [Olivo K.](https://kyleolivo.com/dev/2016/08/15/containers-how-do-they-work/)

-Finally, after the containers were adjusted and configured by the features above, there still the matter of defining the contents of each container built has from the container image and to define some means to manage and orchestrate the whole containerization process, from tools like Docker or LXC.
+Finally, after the whole environment for the containers were adjusted and configured by those features above, there were still the matter of defining the contents of each container to be built, for example, with its relation from a container image, and also the efforte into defining the means to manage the execution of the whole container process (resourses, networking, etc.), which are then achieved from tools like Docker or LXC.